Review your plans regularly

 You should always make sure your personal information is up to date on any pension pots you have too, and that you have nominated a beneficiary for your pensions in event of your death.

-Whether it’s paying more in to your workplace pension or other long-term savings, the more you put in now, the better prepared you’ll be for the retirement you want.
+Despite rising costs, it’s important to continue saving by paying into your pension and making provisions for the future, whenever you can.
+Whether it’s paying more into your workplace pension or other long-term savings, the more you put in now, the better prepared you’ll be for the retirement you want.
 Through compound interest, you can earn ‘interest-on-interest’ on your savings – this can make a big difference to how much your savings are worth longer term.

 You can use the pension calculator from MoneyHelper to get an estimate of your total pension pot, and how much it might pay you when you retire.